pixelami/logd/README.md

 Note the `<IP_ADDRESS>`, you will need it in the next step.

-## Configure the Web Page for console capture
+## Configure the Web Page for console capture to the logd server

 Add the following to `<head>` of HTML page you want to capture logs from